gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 It turns out NVRTC doesn't automatically include header search paths like NVCC does.
 It's straight-forward to fix - include `/usr/local/cuda/include`, which is where my CUDA Toolkit installation stores its headers, in `_compile_kernel()`'s `cuda_include_dirs` argument.
 We can also use `torch.utils.cpp_extension.include_paths("cuda")` to automatically obtain CUDA include paths.

 In my original matmul kernel, I also extensively used `uint32_t`/`int8_t` from `<cstdint>`.
-This also doesn't work with NVRTC due to missing headers.
+This also doesn't work with NVRTC as it can't find that header.
 I could use their original native types e.g. `unsigned int`, `signed char`, which I did, but it doesn't solve the root issue of missing C++ standard library headers.
-I also need `std::is_same_v` for writing asm PTX for various dtypes (which will be covered later).
+I also need `std::is_same_v` for selecting different codepaths based on the input dtype.
 I did try including those headers from GCC, but they didn't work with NVRTC.

 Fortunately, I remembered there was CUDA C++ Standard Library - https://nvidia.github.io/cccl/libcudacxx/standard_api.html, which provides implementations of C++ standard features for both device and host code.
 Usage is simple: replace the C++ standard headers with their CUDA equivalent, and add `cuda::` prefix as needed.